Add money to your superannuation and score a tax savings today! How good does this sound?

 Let’s look at a simple example to see how it all works.

 We’ll say Sue works as a shop manager.
-She earns a salary of $45,000, and so far this financial year her boss has paid $4,275 into her super fund.
+She earns a salary of $65,000, and so for the 2024/25 financial year, her boss would pay $7,475 into her super fund.
 Sue has also salary sacrificed $50 per week pre-tax into her fund. ($50 x 52 weeks = $2,600).
-That’s a total of $6,875 for the year.
+That’s a total of $10,075 for the year.

-Prior to lodging her return Sue lets her fund know that she plans to claim the $3,000 personal contribution on her tax return.
+Prior to lodging her return, Sue lets her fund know that she plans to claim the $3,000 personal contribution on her tax return.
 She receives a letter back from her super fund to acknowledge her intention to claim the deduction.

 To know more about claiming a tax deduction for personal super contributions, or for help filling out the paperwork, please get in touch with us at [email protected] or on 1300 693 829.